jtrussell/angular-shorty/README.md

 shorty.on('g 2', 'event2', 'Event two').broadcastTo($scope);
 ```

+### `shorty.off(keyCombo)`

+Use this method to un-register a shortcut.
+Note that shortcuts are automatically
+"cleaned up" as their associated scopes are destroyed, you only need to use this
+if you want to remove a shortcut whose scope is still living.

 ### `shorty.getActiveShortcuts([group])`

 Returns an array of currently registered shortcuts.
 Useful e.g. for displaying a